From a Classical Point of view, Energy may be categorized in different ways, one approach is to classify energy as either Kinetic or Potential.

-Both chemical and nuclear energy can be viewed as manifestations of the mass-energy associated with bonds in a material, However these seven categories are convenient way of defining the forms of energy from a practical standpoint.
+Both chemical and nuclear energy can be viewed as manifestations of the mass-energy associated with bonds in a material, However, these seven categories are convenient ways of defining the forms of energy from a practical standpoint.

 How To Make Use Of Energy

 To make use of energy, then it’s generally necessary to convert energy from the form in which it is obtained to a form that is compatible with our needs.
 For Example, the stored chemical energy in a liter of gasoline can be converted to heat and then to mechanical energy to move a vehicle.
-Energy conversions are an important aspects of the utilization of energy source and the efficiency of these conversions is crucial to the viable utilization of energy source.
+Energy conversions are an important aspect of the utilization of energy sources and the efficiency of these conversions is crucial to the viable utilization of energy sources.